How Chinese search for their holidays?

-How a chinese customer search for its holidays ?
+How does a Chinese customer search for its holidays?

-The Chinese are now about 100 million each year to travel around the world.
-It is therefore necessary to know more about how the Chinese tourist is preparing his trip.
+There were more than 150 million outbound trips from China in 2019.
+Now, in 2023, the Chinese travel industry slowly starts to recover and awaited to reach its previous global leadership position by 2025.
+While Chinese tourism is slowly returning to its position in the global tourism business it is necessary to know more about how the Chinese tourist is preparing for his trip.
 630 million Chinese connected most enjoy doing their shopping online.
-There are two major holiday periods for Chinese: during the Chinese New Year which usually takes place in February and the festival of the Moon late October.
+There are two major holiday periods for the Chinese: during the Chinese New Year which usually takes place in February and the festival of the Moon in late October.
 We must then promote marketing campaigns in both periods to attract as many customers as possible.

 Step 1: BAIDU

 In China, people live in a digital age still growing.
-Many internet users are connected from their smartphone.
-When they need a service or a product, the first reflex of the Chinese consumer will be to log in and make a research on Baidu, the Chinese search engine.
-Baidu offers multiple features, lots of informations.
-You need to be well optimized on Baidu for Chinese customers find you easily, being in the top research sites will be able to boost your sales and win customer trust.
-To attract Chinese customer, choose a site in Mandarin to help him in his search.
+Many internet users are connected to their smartphones.
+When they need a service or a product, the first reflex of the Chinese consumer will be to log in and make research on Baidu, the Chinese search engine.
+Baidu offers multiple features and lots of information.
+It would be best if you were well optimized on Baidu for Chinese customers to find you easily, being in the top research sites will be able to boost your sales and win customer trust.
+To attract Chinese customers, choose a site in Mandarin to help them in their search.
 You can also make an SEO campaign to gain visibility.

 Step 2: Internet Sites

 To organize your trip, Chinese consumers will be attracted to sites whose visual appearance is rather well presented, aesthetics.
-He will visit sites such as tourfrombali, Australian Website.
+He will visit sites such as Tour from Bali, and the Australian Website.
 Tourism sites should enhance their site, it’s very important to have good content and lots of pictures to illustrate your words, to make the Chinese customer travel through your words.
-By showing the different landscapes of Indonesia and especially Bali, the customer will have an overview of his journey, of what he might consider doing once there.
+By showing the different landscapes of Indonesia and especially Bali, the customer will have an overview of his journey, and what he might consider doing once there.
 With a few clicks on the site, the client will be able to feel if it is a destination that attracts him or not and thus influence his choice.
-Therefore it is essential to make sure the appearance of the site is clean and put relevant words to persuade him to come. by visiting the various sites, the Chinese may thus choose his destination for his next vacation and learn as much about the destination.
+Therefore it is essential to make sure the appearance of the site is clean and put relevant words to persuade him to come. by visiting the various sites, the Chinese may thus choose their destination for their next vacation and learn as much about the destination.

 Step 3: Forums / Blogs / Social Networks

-The Chinese like to check the information and hear from other consumers on different social networks.
-On blogs and Chinese forums can share their experience or services they may have, it can help others have the same experience or otherwise prevent him from making a mistake.
-Mostly, they will go on QQ Zone, Sina blog, Weibo to get their information.
+The Chinese like to check information and hear from other consumers on different social networks.
+On blogs and Chinese forums can share their experience or services they may have, it can help others have the same experience or otherwise prevent them from making a mistake.
+Mostly, they will go on QQ Zone, Sina blog, and Weibo to get their information.

 The blogs will be able to have either a positive or negative influence according to information found by the user.
 The consumer may decide to choose this destination or not depending on what he read.